VianWan/VianWan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a master's candidate from the Department of Earth and Space Sciences, Southern University of Science and Technology, Shenzhen China, advised by [Prof. Dikun Yang](https://scholar.lanfanshu.cn/citations?hl=zh-CN&user=BFpLy2cAAAAJ) and expected to be conferred upon Master's degree in 2025.
+I am currently a master's candidate from the Department of Earth and Space Sciences, Southern University of Science and Technology, Shenzhen China, advised by [Prof. Dikun Yang](https://scholar.lanfanshu.cn/citations?hl=zh-CN&user=BFpLy2cAAAAJ) and expect to be conferred upon Master's degree in 2025.
 Over the past three years, I have been engaged in advancing geophysical methods and addressing engineering geophysics issues, including contamination site investigations and karst cave location.

 My research interest includes: